opensource-observer/oso/docs/docs/contribute/connect-data.md

 ---
-title: Write a CloudQuery plugin
+title: Connect Your Data
-sidebar_position: 2
+sidebar_position: 4
 ---

 Write a plugin to bring an external data source into the Open Source Observer data warehouse.